helenyoussef/helenyoussef/README.md

 - 👋 Hi, I’m @helenyoussef
-- 👀 I’m interested in Databases, Statistics, Programming
+- 👀 I’m interested in Databases, Statistics, Programming, Machine Learning
-- 🌱 I’m currently learning R, Python, SQL and SAS!
+- 🌱 I'm currently learning R, Python, SQL and SAS
-- 💞️ I’m looking to collaborate on advent of code, lets compare and improve solutions
-- 📫 How to reach me: email youssefhelen6@gmail.com :)
+- 💞️ Projects I'm currently working on: Advent of Code, SAS Programming 1: Essentials, Girls Who ML: Intro to Machine Learning

 <!---
 helenyoussef/helenyoussef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.